robinrendle/react-css-modules-boilerplate/README.md

 ## Issues

-This is really just a proof of concept, but if you feel like there’s anything I’ve missed don’t hesitate to make an issue.
+This is really just a proof of concept, but if you feel like there’s anything I’ve missed then don’t hesitate to open an issue.